top of page

 4. Best Practices for Modern AAC Construction

-• Use Proper Tools – Rubber mallets, notched trowels, and AAC cutters for precision.
+• Use Proper Tools: Utilize rubber mallets, notched trowels, and AAC cutters for precision.

-• Minimal Curing – Requires significantly less water compared to conventional brickwork.
+• Minimal Curing: AAC blocks require significantly less water compared to conventional brickwork.

-• Easy MEP Installations – Soft texture allows quick chasing for electrical and plumbing conduits.
+• Easy MEP Installations: The soft texture allows for quick chasing for electrical and plumbing conduits.

 5. Design Possibilities with AAC Blocks

-• Energy-Efficient Homes – Integrate AAC walls with large glazed openings and passive solar architecture.
+• Energy-Efficient Homes: Integrate AAC walls with large glazed openings and passive solar architecture for optimal energy efficiency.

-• High-Rise & Low-Rise Buildings – Strong yet lightweight blocks make them suitable for both residential and commercial projects.
+• High-Rise & Low-Rise Buildings: These strong yet lightweight blocks are suitable for both residential and commercial projects.

-• Contemporary Interiors & Exteriors – Exposed AAC walls provide a sleek, industrial-modern aesthetic.
+• Contemporary Interiors & Exteriors: Exposed AAC walls provide a sleek, industrial-modern aesthetic that appeals to many.

 Comments